about writers.com/writers on the net

 Is Writers on the Net hiring new editors or teachers?Writers on the Net is not hiring new teachers or editors right now, but we will be in the future.
 Feel free to send us a copy of your list of credits, teaching experiences, and some information about what you'd like to teach.
 Email it to firstname.lastname@example.org.
 We'll be happy to keep the information on file.

 Is it possible for me to "meet" the instructor before committing to a whole class?This usually isn't practical for classes, though it is normal with tutors.
 We will, however, try to answer questions and see if the teacher has the time avaliable to answer questions.
-If you're concerned about whether you're compatible with one of our teachers, we suggest that you register for an hour of tutoring with that teacher.
+If you're concerned about whether you're compatible with one of our teachers, we suggest for an hour of tutoring with that teacher.

 What have other students said about Writers on the Net?Read comments from students of Writers on the Net found after the course descriptions on the individual instructors' pages.
 We also have a comment page you may be interested in.